Pence says James Madison and the Bible helped him certify election results against Trump’s wishes

-Speaking at a Young America’s Foundation event at the University of Iowa, Pence was asked by an audience member identified only as Jared about whether “someone in the White House convinced you that it would destroy your hopes of becoming president” if he followed Trump’s pressure to not certify the election results in Arizona and other states.
+Speaking at a Young America’s Foundation event at the University of Iowa, Pence was asked by an audience member identified only as Jared whether “someone in the White House convinced you that it would destroy your hopes of becoming president” if he followed Trump’s pressure not to certify the election results in Arizona and other states.

 “My question is what is the name of the person who told you to buck President Trump’s plan and certify the votes?” the audience member asked.

 Pence, who hid from a marauding mob during the Jan.
-6 invasion of the Capitol as some chanted “hang Mike Pence,” responded, “James Madison” — the fourth president of United States who is known as the “father of the Constitution.”
+6 invasion of the Capitol as some chanted “Hang Mike Pence,” responded, “James Madison” — the fourth president of the United States, who is known as the “father of the Constitution.”

-The former vice president, whose answer was met with applause from the Iowa City audience, denied he was advised that it would hurt his chances of running for president if he followed Trump’s plan.
+The former vice president, whose answer was met with applause from the Iowa City audience, denied that he was advised it would hurt his chances of running for president if he followed Trump’s plan.

 “Everything you’ve recited relative to me is false,” he said to the audience member.

-He also cited a Bible verse he leaned on as he broke from Trump amid the chaos, referring to the oath he took to uphold the Constitution: “Psalm 15 says he who keeps his oath even when it hurts.”
+Pence, referring to the oath he took to uphold the Constitution, also cited a Bible verse he said he leaned on: “Psalm 15 says he who keeps his oath even when it hurts.”

-Pence acknowledged that he wrote a letter to Congress about his concern over voting, and still had concerns over voting “irregularities” in states like Arizona and Georgia.
+Pence acknowledged that he had written a letter to Congress about his concerns over voting, and that he still has concerns over “irregularities” in states such as Arizona and Georgia.
 There is no evidence of widespread voter fraud in the 2020 presidential election, although Trump and some other Republicans continue to make that false claim.

-But Pence, who is seen as a potential GOP challenger for the presidency in 2024, emphasized he stood by his decision in January, saying, “The only role of the federal government is to open and count the electoral votes that were sent by the states.”
+But Pence, who is seen as a potential GOP candidate for president in 2024, emphasized that he stands by his January decision, saying, “The only role of the federal government is to open and count the electoral votes that were sent by the states.”

 “I understand the disappointment in the election.
-You might remember I was on the ballot,” he said to the roughly 500 people in attendance.
+You might remember I was on the ballot,” he said to the 500 or so people in attendance.
 “But you’ve got to be willing to do your duty.
 And the time may come that some of you are in that position, or one like it.
-And I just have a feeling based on the shining faces I’m seeing around here you’re going to be men and women who do your duty in that time as well.”
+And I just have a feeling, based on the shining faces I’m seeing around here, you’re going to be men and women who do your duty in that time as well.”

 Special report: The Jan.
 6 siege of the U.S. Capitol was neither a spontaneous act nor an isolated event.

 The former vice president’s comments come days after The Washington Post reported that an attorney for Trump emailed a top Pence aide on Jan.
-6 to say that Pence caused the violence at the Capitol by refusing to block certification of Trump’s election loss to Joe Biden.
-The attorney, John C. Eastman, also kept pressing Pence to act even after Trump’s supporters had trampled through the Capitol — an attack the Pence aide, Greg Jacob, had described as a “siege” in their email exchange.
+6 to say that Pence had caused the violence at the Capitol by refusing to block certification of the election results.
+The attorney, John C. Eastman, kept pressing Pence to act even after Trump’s supporters had tramped through the Capitol — an attack the Pence aide, Greg Jacob, had described as a “siege” in their email exchange.

 “The ‘siege’ is because YOU and your boss did not do what was necessary to allow this to be aired in a public way so that the American people can see for themselves what happened,” Eastman wrote to Jacob, referring to Trump’s false claims of voter fraud.